Purpose of CO-ASIS&T

 Article X. Amendment

 These Bylaws may be amended by an affirmative vote of two-thirds of the members of the Chapter voting on the proposed amendment.
 Such amendment may be proposed by petition of a minimum of ten percent of the Chapter members, filed with the Chapter Chair, or by proposal of the Executive Committee of the Chapter or the ASIS&T Board of Directors.
-Such amendment shall be voted upon by mail or electronic ballot within sixty days after receipt by the Chapter Chair.
-The Chapter Secretary shall prepare and mail a copy of the proposed amendment together with a ballot to each voting member of the Chapter, setting forth a date not less than twenty or more than thirty days from the date of the mailing of the ballot, by which date all ballots which are returned shall be counted.
+Such amendment shall be voted upon by written or electronic mail ballot within sixty days after receipt by the Chapter Chair.
+The Chapter Secretary shall prepare and mail a written or electronic copy of the proposed amendment together with a ballot to each voting member of the Chapter, setting forth a date not less than twenty nor more than thirty days from the date of the mailing of the ballot, by which date all ballots which are returned shall be counted.
 No amendment to these Bylaws shall take effect unless and until it has been certified by the ASIS&T Board of Directors as being in harmony with the Charter, Constitution, and Bylaws of ASIS&T. If so certified, the amendment shall be effective as of the date of the next regularly scheduled meeting of the Executive Committee.